/

 Extras & Useful Details

-Fios does not rely on a huge list of extras to feel good.
+Fios does not need a long list of extras to feel competitive.
 The core product still does most of the work.

-• True-fiber positioning: Fios benefits from not needing to hide behind vague “fiber-powered” language.
-That clarity matters in a crowded broadband market.
+• True-fiber positioning: Fios benefits from clear 100% fiber positioning.
+That clarity matters in a crowded broadband market where “fiber-powered” can mean something very different.

-• Balanced upload and download performance: This is still one of the biggest practical reasons buyers prefer real fiber over ordinary cable internet when they can get it.
+• Balanced upload and download performance: This is still one of the biggest practical reasons buyers choose real fiber over ordinary cable internet when they can get it.

-• Strong product reputation among serious broadband buyers: Even when general public reviews are mixed, the technical reputation of Fios as a product still holds up very well.
+• Strong technical reputation: Even when general public reviews are mixed, the technical reputation of Fios as a fiber product still holds up well.

 • Long-term fit: Fios still looks like a service people choose for sustained product quality rather than short-term promo appeal.